wayfareio/wayfare.io/_posts/2016-05-09-member-monday-steve-cowell.markdown

 **How do you stay inspired?
 Productive?**

 Working around other inspiring and creative people.
-Not to turn this into a plug for Wayfare, but since coming to work here I have found my productivity and creativity has exponentially improved!
+Not to turn this into a plug for FLDWRK, but since coming to work here I have found my productivity and creativity has exponentially improved!
 Quality conversations with other people who are entrepreneurs inspires me to do better work and do it more consistently.
 Also, the coffee...the coffee is great.

 **What's your favorite part of your work?**